Curves in the disc, the type B braid group, and the type B zigzag algebra: Artin Groups of Type and Type as Mapping Class Groups

-We define crossings, essential segments, $j$-strings and bigraded $j$-strings in a similar fashion to the trigraded case (see \cref{local index function}, after \cref{injBA}).
-In particular, given a $j$-crossing $x$ of a bigraded curve $\ddot{c}$, we fix $x_0 := j$ and $(x_1, x_2)$ is the local index $(\mu_1, \mu_2)$ of the crossing $y$.
-We can extend these notion that of multicurves and bigraded multicurves.
+Similar to curves in $\DB$, a curve $c$ in $\DA$ is called \bit{admissible} if $c = f(\varrho_j)$ for some $ -n \leq j \leq n$ and some $f \in \Diff \left(\DA, \partial \DA \right)$.
+Note that unlike in \cite{KhoSei}, admissible curves in $\DA$ will not touch the boundary of the disc (none of our basic curves $\varrho_j$ does).
+An admissible curve $c$ in its isotopy class that has minimal intersection with all the $\theta_j$'s among its other representatives is said to be in \bit{normal form}.
+We define crossings, essential segments, $j$-strings and bigraded $j$-strings in a similar fashion to the trigraded case (see \cref{local index function}).
+In particular, given a $j$-crossing $x$ of a bigraded curve $\ddot{c}$, we fix $x_0 := j$ and $(x_1, x_2)$ is the local index $(\mu_1, \mu_2)$ of the crossing $x$.
+All these notions can be extended to that for multicurves and bigraded multicurves naturally.